Reading Time: 23 minutes

 • Embodied Carbon calculations (for the construction industry).

-Supply chain sustainability auditing is included within our ESG Silver, Gold and Platinum packages, and it may also be purchased separately as a stand-alone service.
+Supply chain sustainability auditing may be purchased separately as a stand-alone service.

 You are required to supply your purchase ledger, and you are responsible for distributing the survey links to ensure optimal supplier response rates.
 As part of our service, we manage all aspects of hosting the audit survey via our secure web portal, and the subsequent auditing.